itsRed-v2/Pong/README.md

 # Pong
-Pong is a discord bot that likes math
+Pong is a discord bot that likes math and games